jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 For our reactor model, the lakes are not actually CMFR.
 The assumption made in the experimentation simplified calculations, but do not accurately reflect what happens in the lake.
 In reality, the top of the lake is likely to be more acidic.
 There could also be other processes occurring in the lake and its surroundings that could influence the acid neutralizing capacity of the lake.

 ### Suggestions ###
 Our team believes that while the experiment was successful, there were certain things that could be improved upon.
 One of the difficulties that we had with the experiment was with following the instructions, in particular setting up the experiment.
 We feel that this could have been made easier for us if a clearer picture of the set up was shown instead.
 From the one provided, it was difficult to tell which components were supposed to connect to each other.
+Furthermore, the instructions should provide more detail to ensure that the probe is in the right place as we had to repeat our experiments multiple times due to this mistake.

 ### Appendix ###
 ```python